 Warmup practice before shakuhachi lessons

-To make the most of your shakuhachi lessons, I recommend that you begin warming up/practicing at least 30 minutes before our lessons.
-In this way, you’ll also be early for our shakuhachi lesson and ready for my call (since I often schedule students back-to-back with a small buffer, it’s essential that lessons begin and end on-time).
+To make the most of your shakuhachi lessons, I recommend that you begin warming up/practicing at least 30 minutes before your lessons.
+In this way, you’ll also be early for your shakuhachi lesson and ready for your teacher’s call.

 Test devices and app before the shakuhachi lesson

 Before each shakuhachi lesson it’s a good idea to check and make sure that your devices and Skype are all updated and working properly.
-You might want to do this the day before our lesson, actually.
+You might want to do this the day before your lesson.
 Doing this will prevent your shakuhachi lesson time from being consumed by troubleshooting.

 Turn off/disable all ‘noise cancellation/filtering’ for shakuhachi lessons

-For shakuhachi lessons, ‘noise cancellation/filtering’ must be turned off in the Audio settings for Skype (if you struggle to find the setting search the web for a guide specific to which ever device you’re using).
-Noise cancellation must be turned off because it filters out our shakuhachi as ‘noise’, no matter how good our playing…
+For shakuhachi lessons, ‘noise cancellation/filtering’ must be turned off in the Audio settings for the video chat app (if you struggle to find the setting search the web for a guide specific to which ever device and app you’re using).
+Noise cancellation must be turned off because it filters out our shakuhachi as ‘noise’, no matter how good your playing…

 Prepare shakuhachi notation prior to the shakuhachi lesson

-Of course, I recommend that you have new shakuhachi notation printed and ready for your shakuhachi lesson.
+Of course, it’s recommend that you have new shakuhachi notation printed and ready for your shakuhachi lesson.
 It’s a good idea to print two copies of the notation; a ‘clean copy’ to reference and another copy on which you can write notes.
-Alternatively, notes can be made on a separate blank page, referencing the shakuhachi notation by line number and breath (I can teach you this method in the lesson).
+Alternatively, notes can be made on a separate blank page referencing the shakuhachi notation by line number and breath.
 Doing so can also give you the option of just viewing the notation file on your screen.

 Camera positioning and posture for shakuhachi lessons

-In shakuhachi lessons, I must be able to see you from your bottom hand to at least your eye level.
-It’s best if you play shakuhachi standing up, however, if sitting, make sure that your spine is ‘straight’; don’t lean back into your chair.
+In shakuhachi lessons, your teacher must be able to see you from your bottom hand to at least eye level.
+It’s best if you play shakuhachi standing up, however, if sitting make sure that your spine is ‘straight’; don’t lean back into your chair.
 Make sure that your chair armrests don’t hit your arms and don’t rest your arms on them while playing the shakuhachi.

-I greatly encourage you to use the same posture/position for our lessons and your practice sessions.
-For instance, if you practice shakuhachi sitting down then you should ideally take your shakuhachi lessons seated (standing is preferable to all other positions for playing the shakuhachi).
+I greatly encourage you to use the same posture/position for your lessons and your practice sessions.
+For instance, if you practice shakuhachi sitting down then you should ideally take your shakuhachi lessons seated.
+Again, standing is preferable to all other positions for playing the shakuhachi.

-It’s also advisable to place your shakuhachi notation at eye level, or at a level which allows you to keep good posture.
-You can tape/affix your shakuhachi notation to the wall, however, a better solution is the setup I use which is a tablet affixed to a sturdy music stand using a ‘gooseneck’ (see pictures below).
+It’s also advisable to place your shakuhachi notation at eye level or at a level which allows you to keep good posture.
+You can tape/affix your shakuhachi notation to the wall, however, a better solution is the setup pictured below which uses a tablet affixed to a sturdy music stand with a ‘gooseneck’.